 - Realize that vapor doesn’t feel like smoke, it’s WAY more subtle.

 For specific draw-techniques per vaporizer check out our vaporizer reviews.

 Use the Right Temperature

 Different vaporizers have different temperature control systems.

 But all of them fall in one of these 3 categories:

-- A precise temperature control system (temp controllable in 1 to 5-degree increments);
+- A precise temperature control system (temperature controllable in 1 to 5-degree increments);

 - An interval-based temperature control system (temp controllable in 10+ degree intervals);